 Our predicted finish: 2nd

 The 2017/18 season was one of heartbreak for ‘Al-Qeetharah’ (The Harp).
 Despite early optimism and an impressive 36 points from their first 42, Al-Shorta unexplainably collapsed in the final minutes of key games, missing last minute penalties against Al-Hussein and Al-Quwa Al-Jawiya but more alarmingly conceding late goals (85 to 95 minutes) in eight different matches, even conceding twice in the same injury time against both Naft Al-Junoob and Al-Samawa.
 Pundits said all season that their biggest weakness was their midfield with the Greens regularly fielding 35 year-old Akwetey Mensah and 33 year-old Hussein Abdul-Wahid, and the club seem to have listened, strengthening their midfield significantly with the addition of Iraq internationals Amjad Attwan and Saad Abdul-Amir, and also shoring up their defence by signing Mustafa Nadhim.
 Most importantly though, Al-Shorta have kept hold of their deadly strike duo Alaa Abdul-Zahra and Mohanad Ali who combined to net 39 goals last season.
-If the club can avoid administrative problems and provide their Montenegrin coach Nebojša Jovović with the platform to work freely, we could be seeing the Baghdad giants add a fifth league title to their cabinet, although it will be tough to outfox our predicted champions.
+If the club can avoid administrative problems and provide their Montenegrin coach Nebojša Jovović with the platform to work freely, we could be seeing the Baghdad giants add another league title to their cabinet, although it will be tough to outfox our predicted champions.

 Best ever finish: 1st (1974/75, 1989/90, 1991/92, 1996/97, 2004/05, 2016/17)